b00tc4mp/neoland-bootcamp-202207/staff/andrew-rojas/final-project/docs/README.md

 Sprint 3

+- APP Make a HOME page, and only place in it the things that will be repeated in the other pages (HEADER/FOOTER).
+- APP create the components that the app will handle. (create and test them in home, then pass them to Components).
+- APP create the routes that take you from Home to each of the components.
+- Make the diagram on the web
+- Work on the BACK button

+-- Español --

 - APP Hacer una pagina de HOME, y solo colocar en el las cosas que se repetiran en las demas paginas (HEADER/FOOTER).
 - APP crear los componentes que manejara la app. (crearlos y probarlos en la home, luego pasarlos a Componentes).